Andy-Pham-72/Python-Challenge-Questions/Iterables_and_Iterators/README.md

 P = (1 - M/N) * (1 - M/(N-1)) * (1 - M/(N-2))
 and so one

+The problem statement of this challenge is to calculate the probability of at least one `a` selected.
+Then the result is:
+**`1 - p`**

-Therefore using `reduce()` in this problem to compute their cumulative multiplication.
+P/s: Using `reduce()` in this problem to compute their cumulative multiplication.

 END.